Shikhar1998/Basic-Notifications-Reminder/README.md

 # About The Project:

-This Application uses the Facebook Graph API(https://developers.facebook.com/docs/graph-api) inorder to fetch data from the user's Facebook Feed and display any new posts on the LCD Display as a notification bar through an ARDUINO.
+This Application uses the Facebook Graph API(https://developers.facebook.com/docs/graph-api) inorder to fetch data from the user's Facebook Feed and display any new posts (and most recent message of post ) on the LCD Display as a notification bar through an ARDUINO.

-Along with it also displays the most recent message on the notification bar .

 # Requirements: